Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

       201.0   237.0   294.0   321.1   383.0   599.0

 Just to take a look at the total words being compared here, things look just about as expected!
-Both review sets run the full span of the length selection.
+Both review sets span the full length of the selection.
 Even here, positive reviews have a shorter average length.

 ``` r